-It is a living document which will be enriched as the HACKS / Topten websites develop and partners contribute.
-A second consolidated version will be published at the end of the project, mid 2022.
+It is a living document which has been enriched as the HACKS / Topten websites develop.

 How to use this catalogue

 This catalogue presents key topics that can be conveyed to consumers, in the "Advice and recommendation pages" of the national HACKS / Topten websites, in brochures and leaflets, etc.